appium/appium-desktop/README.md

 Once your server type and capabilities are set, click 'Start Session' to launch the Appium Desktop Inspector.

+#### Attach to an Existing Session

+If you click on the "Attach to Session..." tab, you'll be able to enter a session ID of a currently-running session.
+That session should be running on the server details you specified in the server type section above.
+Attaching to an existing session is possible because the Inspector is just an Appium client.
+This could be useful if you want to debug the middle of a running test.
+When you quit the Inspector window of an existing session, Appium Desktop will not quit the session as it does normally.

 ### The Inspector